City-of-Helsinki/structured-log-transfer/README.md

 ELASTICSEARCH_SCHEME      | str          | "https"                      | Scheme for connecting to elastic
 DATE_TIME_PARENT_FIELD    | str          | "audit_event"                | Field name for parent object for fetching the elastic timestamp from json data.
 If unset, will search from root
 DATE_TIME_FIELD           | str          | "date_time"                  | Field name for fetching the elastic timestamp from json data

+See https://django-environ.readthedocs.io/en/latest/types.html#environ-env-db-url for possibilitied on setting the database url.